Pawan-KS/ML-Library-1/README.md

 >
 *6) Decision Tree*
 >
-with many other Visualisation graphs and comparison of scores with SCIKIT learn.
+with many other Visualisation graphs and comparison of scores with SCIKIT learn.<br>
-This project was part of an official competition hosted by official programming club of the IIT Dhanbad namely **WINTER OF CODE (WOC)**
+This project was part of an official competition hosted by [Cyber Labs](https://cyberlabs.club/) (official programming club of the IIT (ISM) Dhanbad) namely
+**WINTER OF CODE (WOC)**
-Also I stood 1st in the competition.
+Alse, I won the competition.